elastic/curator/README.md

     curator --host my-elasticsearch -C space -g 1024 -D

+Note that when using size to determine which indices to keep having closed indices will cause inaccuracies since they cannot be added to the overall size.
+This is only an issue if you have closed some indices that are not your oldest ones.

 Dry run of above:

     curator --host my-elasticsearch -C space -g 1024 -D -n